Rays vs. Yankees Player Props Betting Odds

 Diaz Stats

-- Diaz will look for his fourth straight game with a hit in this contest.
-During his last five outings he is batting .357 with a double, two home runs, five walks and two RBI.
+- Diaz will look for his fifth straight game with a hit in this contest.
+During his last five outings he is batting .375 with a double, two home runs, four walks and two RBI.

 Diaz Recent Games